 Salt and Straw Ice Cream is dog-friendly and offers hand packed pints to take home.
 Doggos and their humans alike love Salt and Straw’s artisanal flavors, many of which are non-dairy.

 If you find yourself in sunny San Diego, we wholeheartedly recommend a stop at Pacific Beach mainstay Backyard Kitchen & Tap for some simple pup-friendly eats like a burger patty with yellow rice or a selection of house-made dog biscuits.
 This spot often throws dog-themed events and adoption parties, too, so buying your meal would be supporting an especially pup-loving joint.

-If you want your pup to experience the full Saturday brunch experience, Bistro Niko in Atlanta has a full dog menu complete with complementary beverages.
+If you want your pup to experience the full Saturday brunch experience, Bistro Niko in Atlanta (open for reservations) has a full dog menu complete with complementary beverages.
 Have your fur baby try a Dirty Dog Martini (chicken stock + water), then move on to a delicious entree like beef short rib stew or sliced chicken.
 If you’re feeling extra-fancy, you can also treat your pup to real filet mignon.

 There you have it, friends: A road map for dog-friendly eats around the US.
 Know of another spot with a dog menu?
 We’re all ears–let us know in the comments!
 And be sure to tag pics of your pups at their fave dog-friendly spots with #SidewalkDog on Instagram fur a chance to be featured.

 Featured photo: Christian Bowen

 The internet’s most dog-friendly website.
 Sidewalk Dog is your go-to resource for all things dog.
 Trusted by more than 250,000 dog people around the world.